 it's the acronym which is synonymous with game creation.
 This is

 the very first Shinobi game -- ported from the System 16 original.

 By today's standards it's rather bland.
 Back in the late 80s, it

-kidnapped the children of the world's leaders.
-You have to save the
+of Five), has kidnapped the children of the world's leaders.
+You

-hostages and use your ninja skills to wipe out the Ring of Five...
+your ninja skills to wipe out this criminal organization.

 > Shinobi's backgrounds are static while the characters, magic, and weapons

 are animated.
 You'll go through various locales including a back

 street, industrial port, hideout, and more.
 The character animation